pivotal/docs-tap/aoa-dashboard/install.hbs.md

    4. Enable **Metrics**.
    5. Configure authentication.
 If the token is not listed, verify that you have AOA Wavefront access.

-4. Some kubectl commands appear in the **Deployment Script** text box.
-Run these commands on the cluster that you want to onboard.
+4. Run the kubectl commands in the **Deployment Script** text box on the cluster that you want to onboard.

 ## <a id="set-up-metrics"></a> Set up metrics collection in a cluster